mkezfarias/bootstrap/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project, I created a clone of the responisve newsweek website using bootstrap, CSS properties, semantic HTML.
-The project was based in the layout of newsweek  website <a href="https://www.newsweek.com/"> View Source </a>
+In this project, I created a clone of the responsive Newsweek website using bootstrap, CSS properties, semantic HTML.
+The project was based in the layout of Newsweek  website <a href="https://www.newsweek.com/"> View Source </a>
 <br>
 <br>
-For more details about the YouTube Project and it's requirements go to <a href="https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap"> The Odin Project</a>
+For more details about the project and its requirements go to <a href="https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap"> The Odin Project</a>

 ### Built With